Year 7 8, and 9

-Learners are assessed through their homework, classwork, assessments and both closed book and open book tests.
-Opportunities for self and peer assessment are provided.
+Learners are assessed through their homework, classwork; and generally, assessments can both be a closed book and open book tests.
+Opportunities for self and peer-assessment are provided.

 Homework is set weekly for all learners.
 It is a vital step in consolidating and extending the knowledge and skills developed in class.

-In KS3 and KS4, homework is primarily MyMaths tasks, accessed via the mymaths.co.uk website.
-Each learner has their own unique log in and can track their own progress, as can the teacher.
+In KS3 and KS4, homework is primarily Hegarty maths tasks, accessed via the www.hegartymaths.com website.
+Each learner has their unique login and can track their progress, as can the teacher.
 There is a wide range of supporting and booster material that learners can access through the website to support the development of home learning.

 Revision, Intervention and Enrichment

 There is a weekly homework help club every Tuesday in M9.
-This provides access to both computers and the help of mathematics teachers to support homework.
+It provides access to both computers and the help of mathematics teachers to support homework.

-There are GCSE revision classes for higher and foundation on a Tuesday in the mathematics corridor.
+There are GCSE revision classes for higher and foundation on a Wednesday after school in the mathematics corridor.
 These classes are open to learners in Years 9, 10 and 11 following the GCSE course.
-The department also runs holiday booster sessions and revision classes for learners in KS4 and KS5 in the run up to examinations.
+The department also runs holiday booster sessions and revision classes for learners in KS4 and KS5 in the run-up to examinations.

-All learners following the GCSE course have been given a MathsWatch login to support independent study and develop vital mathematics knowledge and understanding.
+All learners following the GCSE course have a www.pinpointlearning.co.uk login and PiXl maths App login to support independent study and develop vital mathematics knowledge and understanding.